koalalorenzo/blog/content/posts/202201-making-hugo-fast-and-light/index.md

 [^center-div]: [Centering the div meme](https://www.reddit.com/r/ProgrammerHumor/comments/95z1xn/if_you_can_successfully_center_a_div_you_can/)

-_After a deep breath_, I removed all of them in favor of some simple SASS/SCSS and JavaScript, as well as defaulting to simpler fonts.
+_After a deep breath_, I removed all of them.
+Then I wrote simple SASS/SCSS and JavaScript and used fonts included in browsers.
+That removed many files!
 That removed many files! 💪

 I also got rid of Disqus in favor of [utteranc.es](https://utteranc.es) with